 select * from FINANCIAL_REPORT_BALANCE_CHANGE_FROM_ACTIVITY_ITEMIZED;

-Yields the same results as you would find for the itemized balance change from activity report on the Stripe Dashboard or through the API:
+Returns the same results that the itemized balance change from the activity report displays in the Dashboard or through the API: